mpollmeier/scala-repl-pp/README.md

 | `--script`    |               | Execute given script
 | `--param`     |               | key/value pair for main function in script
 | `--verbose`   | `-v`          | Verbose mode

+## FAQ

+### Is this an extension of the stock REPL or a fork?
+Technically it is a fork, i.e. we copied parts of the ReplDriver to make some adjustments.
+However, semantically, Scala-REPL-PP can be considered an extension of the stock repl.
+We don't want to create and maintain a competing REPL implementation, instead the idea is to provide a space for exploring new ideas and bringing them back into the dotty codebase.
+[When we forked](https://github.com/mpollmeier/scala-repl-pp/commit/eb2bf9a3bed681bffa945f657ada14781c6a7a14) the stock ReplDriver, we made sure to separate the commits into bitesized chunks so we can easily rebase.
+The changes are clearly marked, and whenever there's a new dotty version we're bringing in the relevant changes here (`git diff 3.3.0-RC5..3.3.0-RC6 compiler/src/dotty/tools/repl/`).

+### Why are script line numbers incorrect?
+Scala-REPL-PP currently uses a simplistic model for predef code|files and additionally imported files, and just copies everything into one large script.
+That simplicity naturally comes with a few limitations, e.g. line numbers may be different from the input script(s).

+A better approach would be to work with a separate compiler phase, similar to what Ammonite does.
+That way, we could inject all previously defined values|imports|... into the compiler, and extract all results from the compiler context.
+That's a goal for the future.

+If there's a compilation issue, the temporary script file will not be deleted and the error output will tell you it's path, in order to help with debugging.